Enishowk/debridarr/README.md

 # Debridarr

-An app that unlocks links and downloads files.
+An app that unlocks links with Alldebrid and downloads files.

 ## Screenshots